One-loop renormalization of the effective field theory of inflationary fluctuations from gravitational interactions: Introduction

-In this work, we take a small step toward bringing gravity closer to quantum field theory by performing the first explicit and complete one-loop renormalization of the quadratic Lagrangian dictating the linear dynamics of quantum inflationary fluctuations, due to gravitational nonlinear interactions.
-To this end, we place ourselves within the context of the Effective Field Theory (EFT) of inflationary fluctuations~\cite{Creminelli:2006xe,Cheung:2007st}.
+In this work and its companion short paper~\cite{Braglia:2025qrb}, we take a small step toward bringing gravity closer to quantum field theory by performing the first explicit and complete one-loop renormalization of the quadratic Lagrangian dictating the linear dynamics of quantum inflationary fluctuations, due to gravitational nonlinear interactions.
+To this end, we place ourselves within the context of the Effective Field Theory (EFT) of inflationary fluctuations\footnote{We would like to draw the attention of the reader to the word ``{\em fluctuations}", and emphasize that our framework is no the same as the EFT of inflation introduced by Weinberg in~\cite{Weinberg:2008hq}.
+The latter is an EFT for the covariant scalar field $\phi(t,\,\vec{x})$ describing both the inflationary background and fluctuations, while we work with an EFT for fluctuations only.}~\cite{Creminelli:2006xe,Cheung:2007st}.
 This allows us (i) to derive consistently and efficiently all the leading cubic and quartic gravitational interactions for scalar fluctuations propagating with a speed of sound $c_s$, for gravitational waves, and even for a first attempt at applying those techniques to a multifield setup; (ii) to perturbatively renormalize the inflationary theory at the one-loop level, even though gravitational interactions are non-renormalizable.
+It is worth emphasizing that the EFT of inflationary fluctuations we are using is a powerful model-independent setup that encapsulates the physics of the {\em fluctuations} in a large class of inflationary models both derived from covariant Lagrangian, including simple canonical slow-roll models, k-inflation~\cite{Armendariz-Picon:1999hyi}, G-inflation~\cite{Kobayashi:2010cm}, and also their extensions~\cite{Kobayashi:2011nu}, as well as some non-Lorentz covariant models such as ghost inflation~\cite{Arkani-Hamed:2003juy}.
 This procedure relies on an expansion scheme of the loop calculation in terms of inverse powers of the strong coupling scales associated with the leading nonlinear gravitational interactions, whose sizes are much larger than the energies probed by the cosmological fluctuations when we ought to describe them, i.e. around the time at which their physical frequencies and momenta drop below the Hubble scale.
 Importantly, this can be done in a way that is consistent with the derivative expansion of the original EFT, and we actually take advantage of this property by using next-order corrections in the EFT as counterterms to cancel the time-dependent Ultra-Violet (UV) divergences from the loop corrections, after we have isolated them using dimensional regularization.
 The latter idea was first proposed in~\cite{Senatore:2009cf}, though for different nonlinear interactions unrelated to gravity and dependent upon the UV completion of the EFT.
 In passing, we also prove an important statement: both the scalar and tensor propagation speeds are immune from radiative corrections due to the gravitational nonlinearities.